scottyschup/ruby-curriculum/w1d2/symbols-and-strings.md

     :query_hash => {}
   }

+  # this is not modifying the original options hash
+  # that was passed in, but rather creating a new hash
+  # and assigning it to `options`
   options = defaults.merge(options)

   # the query string is the part that comes after the '?' in a URL